Daxyzeus/roblox-item-sniper/README.md

-A fast, asyncronous Javascript based Roblox item sniper.
+A fast, asyncronous Node-JS based Roblox item sniper.

 Can be used for limiteds and regular catalog items, includes a webhook version for notification purposes.